george-farmer/academic-website/content/post/comprat.md

 Although our decision making falls short of the standards required by logic and mathematics, there is still a role for rationality in understanding human cognition.
 The [psychologist Gerd Gigerenzer](https://www.mpib-berlin.mpg.de/de/forschung/adaptives-verhalten-und-kognition/publikationen/buecher/simple-heuristics) has shown that while many of the heuristics we use may not be perfect, they are both useful and efficient.

 But a recent approach called [computational rationality](https://onlinelibrary.wiley.com/doi/full/10.1111/tops.12086) goes a step further, borrowing an idea from artificial intelligence.
 It suggests that a system with limited abilities can still take an _optimal_ course of action.
 The question becomes “What is the best outcome I can achieve with the tools I have?”, as opposed to “What is the best outcome that could be achieved without any constraints at all?”
-For humans, this means taking things like memory, capacity, attention and noisy sensory systems into account.
+For humans, this means taking things like memory capacity, attention and noisy sensory systems into account.

 Computational rationality is leading to some elegant and surprising explanations of our biases and errors.
 One early success consistent with this approach was to examine the mathematics of random sequences like coin tosses, but under the assumption that the observer has a limited memory capacity and could only ever see sequences of finite length.
 A highly counterintuitive [mathematical result](http://psycnet.apa.org/doiLanding?doi=10.1037%2Fa0015241) reveals that, under these conditions, the observer will have to wait longer for some sequences to arise than others – even with a perfectly fair coin.